Darin-RVI/BackendFramework/.copilot/project-recreation.md

 # Backend Framework - Project Recreation Prompt

 You are tasked with recreating the Backend Framework project from scratch.
-This is a comprehensive Docker-based backend architecture for modern web applications.
+This is a comprehensive Docker-based backend architecture for modern web applications with **multi-tenant support** and **OAuth 2.0 authentication**.

 ## Project Overview

-Create a production-ready backend framework using:
+Create a production-ready, multi-tenant backend framework using:
-- **PostgreSQL 15** for database
+- **PostgreSQL 15** for database with multi-tenant data isolation
 - **Python 3.11** with Flask for API and Frontend services
+- **OAuth 2.0** authentication with Authlib (Authorization Code, Password, Client Credentials, Refresh Token grants)
+- **Multi-Tenant Architecture** with tenant identification via subdomain, domain, headers, or path
+- **Role-Based Access Control** (User, Admin, Owner roles within tenants)
 - **uWSGI** for WSGI application servers
 - **Nginx** as reverse proxy for both API and frontend
 - **Docker Compose** for orchestration